Boundary treatment algorithms for meshfree RANS turbulence modeling: Conclusion

-The shifted boundary (SB) method overcomes the drawbacks of the nearest band neighbor and offers additional advantages.
-In this method, boundary points are virtually shifted by a fixed distance $\alpha h$ in the boundary normal direction from the wall towards the interior of the domain.
-This eliminates the need for dynamic point selection while maintaining consistent wall-normal distances throughout the domain.
-Our numerical results show that the shifted height $\alpha h = 0.1 h$ and momentum thickness $\beta h = 0.2h$ provided the best results.
-Because the shift distance $\alpha h$ in the SB is smaller than the selection distance $\delta h$ of the NBN method, similar $y^+$ can be achieved even with coarser point clouds with the shifted boundary method.
-Due to the coarser resolution, the SB method results in approximately 50\% fewer total simulation points than the NBN method allows, thus significantly reducing computational cost.
+The shifted boundary (SB) method offers an alternative solution of virtually shifting boundary evaluation points by a fixed distance $\alpha h$ along the boundary normal vector toward the interior.
+This eliminates the need for dynamic point selection while enforcing strictly constant wall-normal distances.
+For flat surfaces, the optimal parameters ($\alpha h = 0.1h$ and $\beta h = 0.2h$) yielded smooth and stable results.
+Because the shift distance $\alpha h$ can be smaller than the selection distance $\delta h$ of the NBN method, the SB approach achieves valid $y^+$ ranges using significantly coarser point clouds.
+Although the SB boundary treatment operations are computationally more intensive per point, the ability to reduce the total simulation point count by approximately 50\% translates to significant net computational savings for large-scale, flat-surface simulations.

-Regarding the turbulence model, the Spalart--Allmaras model provides better accuracy across all wall treatment methods, particularly in the near-wall region, followed by the k-$\omega$ and k-$\varepsilon$ models.
-The shifted boundary method shows better consistency across all three turbulence models, with nearly overlapping results for both skin friction coefficients and velocity profiles.
+Regarding turbulence closures, the Spalart--Allmaras model provided the highest near-wall accuracy across the evaluated methods, followed by the $k-\omega$ and $k-\varepsilon$ models.
+Notably, the strictly fixed evaluation distances of the SB method enforced remarkable consistency across all three turbulence models, yielding nearly identical skin friction and velocity profiles on canonical flat plates.

-Validation against established benchmark cases confirms that both NBN and SB boundary treatment methods perform well with 3D flat plate boundary layers and the 3D wing with NACA 0012 profile.
-The shifted boundary method achieves excellent agreement with analytical solutions for flat plate flows and reasonable agreement with reference CFD data for the NACA airfoil case.
-However, with the NACA airfoil case, the shifted boundary method underpredicts the skin friction coefficients, showing variations in the results that need to be investigated further.

-Regarding the computational cost, the analysis reveals that the shifted boundary method requires more expensive boundary treatment operations (approximately 20 times costlier than NBN for boundary operations alone).
-However, the overall computational advantage from coarser point count resolutions actually results in significant net time savings for large-scale simulations.

-This work establishes meshfree methods as viable alternatives to traditional mesh-based approaches for high-Reynolds-number turbulent flow applications.
-The wall treatment methods developed, particularly the shifted boundary approach, provide the robustness and accuracy needed for high Reynolds number flows while preserving the advantages of meshfree collocation methods, such as natural adaptivity, simplified preprocessing for complex geometries, and suitability for moving boundary problems.
-Future research should be investigate the cause for the underprediction of the skin friction in curved boundaries, like in the NACA wing profile, with the shifted boundary method.
-Furthermore, to extend the wall-function treatment to more complex scenarios, such as adverse pressure gradients, flow separation cases need to be investigated.